 Throughout the 1960s, Dude’s alarm clock rang at 4:00 a.m.—Saturdays, Sundays, holidays included.
 An hour or so later he was unpacking tins of shoe polish—black, brown, cordovan, and neutral—along with his well-used brushes, buffers, and rags.
 He kept the tools of his trade in a decades-old wooden box that he carried under his left arm.
 The strap of the box had, over the years, worn a deep groove in his left shoulder.
 In his right hand, he carried a large, brown, corrugated cardboard box.
 It had a lid.
-He had glued a leather strap around the box so that he could carry it as a suitcase.
+He had glued a leather strap around the box so that he could carry it as if it were a suitcase.

 Those early mornings, Columbus “Dude” McGriff would walk to one of the Manhattan hotels where he, from time-to-time, leased a shoe shine stand.
 Dude was nearly blind in one eye; his second eye was glass.
 He waxed and polished the shoes of swells, business-men, and visitors who wanted to look their New York City best.

 After he’d organized his tools-of-the-trade, Dude would open the other box—the one that he carried in his right hand—and extract three or four of his creations from their protective newspaper wrapping.
 One day he might display an airplane, a truck, and a grasshopper—another day, maybe a cow, a bus, and an ant.

 In the 1960s, Mel Torme bought some of Dude’s creations, as did Robert Goulet.
 More than two decades later film director, Jonathan Demme would seek out Dude who was living in Tallahassee, Florida and buy some of the man’s work.

 Today, Columbus “Dude” McGriff’s work is in the permanent collection of the Ogden Museum of Southern Art and examples were included, posthumously, in a 1993 exhibit that opened in Tallahassee and was curated by James Roche, a 40-year art professor at Florida State University.
 His wire sculpture was featured in Missing Pieces: Georgia folk art, 1770-1976, curated by the Atlanta Historical Society, the Telfair Academy of Arts and Sciences, and Columbus (Georgia) Museum of Arts.

 Unsigned, Unsung, Whereabouts Unknown